Happy Reading✨

 I pressed a hand to my chest.

+A sob escaped my throat like the last string of a veena, snapped and silent.
+Everything had collapsed.
 Not just the wedding.
 Not just the mandap or the rituals.

 But me.